David Martin (mayor): Stamford Board of Representatives (1983-2009)

 David Martin was elected to Stamford's Board of Representatives in 1983 on the promise of improving city services.
 During his time on the board, he helped persuade former Stamford mayor Louis Clapes to provide municipal waste services to the city's condominiums.
 A number of his fellow Representatives praised him for being a hard worker, and for being knowledgeable, whereas others noted he was not inclined to compromise, nor was he an engaging speaker.

 Mayor of Stamford (2013-2021)

-In November 2013, David Martin beat Republican contender Michael Fedele in a narrow election to become the mayor of Stamford.
+In November 2013, David Martin defeated Republican contender Michael Fedele in a narrow election to become the mayor of Stamford.

 Budget

 For fiscal year 2020–2021, the city government approved a $589.5 million budget, which did not increase property taxes for the first time in 40 years, due to economic hardship from the COVID-19 pandemic.

 The city boards approved a $525 million budget for the fiscal year 2015–2016, representing a 2.59% tax increase.

 The city boards approved a $507.9 million budget for the fiscal year 2014–2015, representing a 2.87% tax increase over the prior year.
 In his four years in office the average tax increase has been 2.79%, somewhat lower than the prior administration which had a 2.86% average tax increase.